 Why do some animals sleep through the winter?
 Let students in on the wonders of dormancy and hibernation, beginning with Fun Hibernation Facts.

 Start off your unit with this clever version of a KWL chart.
-Draw a large sleeping bear on bulletin board paper, then display it with three "dream" bubbles, as shown.
+Draw a large sleeping bear on bulletin board paper, then display it with three "dream" bubbles.
 Next, give students each two sticky notes and ask them to write something that they already know about hibernation on one note, and something they'd like to know about hibernation on the other.
 Have students attach each note to the appropriate dream bubble.
 Review and discuss their responses.
 Later in your studies, ask children to add sticky notes to the third bubble to show what they've learned.

 When Food Freezes

 When winter's cold temperatures and ice arrive, food becomes scarce for animals in the wild.
 Reinforce this concept with students through this easy classroom experiment.
 In advance, fill several ice trays with water and drop a small pineapple chunk into each section.
 Allow the water to freeze.
 Then pop out the cubes and give one to each child.
 Ask students to smell their ice cubes.
 Can they smell the pineapple?
 Challenge them to eat the pineapple chunks out of their ice cubes.
 How difficult is this task?
 Use this activity to discuss how wintry conditions make it hard for animals to find and get to food.
 Then explain that, because of the low food supply in winter, hibernating animals eat all summer and fall to fatten their bodies.
 The stored fat provides fuel to help the animals survive during their winter hibernation, which can last as long as six or seven months.